zhaben/profitable-app-profile/README.md

 Here are a few next steps that I would take if I had more time for further exploration:
 - I could analyze the frequency table for the Genre column of the Google Play data set, and see whether I can find useful patterns.
-- If I assume that I could also make revenue via in-app purchases and subscriptions, and I could try to find out which genres users seem to like the most — I could examine app ratings here.
+- If I assume that I could also make revenue via in-app purchases and subscriptions, I could try to find out which genres users seem to like the most and examine app ratings.

 Challenges: